kny5/fabacademy_antonio_anaya/docs/assignments/week14.md

 ### DAC amplifier

 DAC stands for Digital to analog converter and it's part of my Dielectric Spectroscopy Sensor for my final project.
 I'm going to use this to identify fat and protein proportions in milk samples.

+I'm using DAC from the SAMD11C14, in the datasheet DAC it's on the

 For this I've used the next reference: